 The School Psychology Program is in the process of developing an internal assessment rubric to evaluate students' critical thinking about and analysis of psychological concepts.
 In its current form, the assessment has seven questions, some of which assess students' presentation of their research at the FMU Research and Exhibition Day and some of which assess the quality of students' research.
 Each question is rated on a five-point scale with 1 indicating does not meet expectations and 5 indicating exceeding expectations.
 Questions include:1) overall quality of presentation, 2) overall breadth of knowledge, 3) quality of response to questions, 5) review of literature, 6) significance, 7) rationale, 8) research design and implementation, 9) contribution to discipline, and 10) quality of writing.
-The program has set a benchmark of 4.0 or greater on this measure.
+The program has set a benchmark of 4.0 or greater on this measure for third year students.
 As can be seen in Table 18, the overall average is above a 4.0 indicating that the program met this benchmark.
 This target was achieved.
-However, it appears that students may have a weakness in relating their research to the discipline of school psychology (Contribution to Discipline = 3.56).
-Proposed mechanisms for addressing this weakness are considered in the action plan.